hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 Using `tf.data.experimental.sample_from_datasets` to balance data.

 The input `tf.data.experimental.sample_from_datasets` function is:
-- datasets: A non-empty list of tf.data.Dataset objects with compatible structure.
+- datasets: A non-empty list of tf.data.Dataset objects with a compatible structure.
 - weights: (Optional.)
 A list or Tensor of len(datasets) floating-point values where weights[i] represents the probability to sample from datasets[i], or a tf.data.Dataset object where each element is such a list.
-Defaults to a uniform distribution across datasets.
+Defaults a uniform distribution across datasets.

 Returns of `tf.data.experimental.sample_from_datasets`
 - A dataset that interleaves elements from datasets at random, according to weights if provided, otherwise with uniform probability.